brickaa/mapbox-leaflet-demo/README.md

+#Mapmaking!
+So fun.

+This tutorial will teach you how to make a Mapbox/Leaflet map, complete with legend and hover text.
+If you have any questions or suggestions for improvement, tweet me @becca_aa.

 ##Step 1: *DATA*

 The first step to building a map is getting your data in working order.
 Most databases don’t have geodata — polygon shapefiles or lat/lons — already included, so you'll have to join your data to a standard shapefile (.shp) with geolocation information.
 This example uses QGIS, an open/free alterantive to ArcGIS.